edikkk/RSS-Reader/README.md

 # rss-reader
-add rss feeds line by line
+add rss feeds line by line in rss.txt